Do you find it difficult to speak English fluently and confidently, even after many months or years of study?

 Looking again at the numbers above, we can see that native English speakers learn about 1,000 words per year during their time in school.
-That may seem dauntingdaunting: afraid or worried about dealing with something that is difficult or dangerous, but it’s only 20 words per week, or 2–3 words per day.
+That may seem dauntingdaunting: causing anxiety or fear because something is difficult or dangerous, but it’s only 20 words per week, or 2–3 words per day.

 Interestingly, researchers estimate that learners need to see a word 6–12 times for it to enter into their long-term memory.
 By this calculation, in order to learn the 3,000 most frequent English words you could simply read for 10 minutes per day.
 6

 One important advantage of this natural approach is that you see the many meanings and uses of these high-frequency words in different contexts.